basiima/coding-projects/word_count/README.md

 ## Example

-To help you get started, we've included an example file in the repository.
+To help you get started, I've included an example file in the repository.
 You can use it to test the word count tool:

 `python word_count.py test.txt`